-Office: 6483 Daa Addition
+Office: 6483 Aronoff Center

-Prior to her tenure with the University of Cincinnati, Professor Burke has worked professionally over the past decade in the area of digital design.
-She has produced web/multimedia content for a number of Fortune 500 clients.
-She also served as a Professor at the Savannah College of Art & Design from 1994 to 1996.
-During the late 1980s and the early 1990s, she worked as an in-house designer for Sanrio Co, Ltd. in Tokyo and as a free-lance illustrator/surface designer.
+Prior to her tenure with the University of Cincinnati, Professor Burke worked professionally for over a decade in the area of digital design, where she produced web/multimedia content for a number of Fortune 500 clients.
+She served as a Professor at the Savannah College of Art & Design from 1994 to 1996.
+During the late 1980s and early 1990s, she worked as an in-house designer for Sanrio Co, Ltd. in Tokyo and as a free-lance illustrator/surface designer.
 Her work has been featured in Fiberarts Design Book Five and Cosmopolitan Japan.
 Her artwork has also been exhibited both nationally and internationally.

 Narrative Design, On-Screen Motion Design, Interactive Visual Communication Design, GUI Development for Information Narrative